yohanchatelain/fmriprep/CONTRIBUTING.md

 # Contributing

 **Are you new to open source and GitHub?** If so reading the "[How to submit a contribution](https://opensource.guide/how-to-contribute/#how-to-submit-a-contribution)" guide will provide a great introduction to contributing to FMRIPREP and other Open Source projects.
-All the Nipype specific contributing instructions listed below will make much more sense after reading this guide.
+All the FMRIPREP specific contributing instructions listed below will make much more sense after reading this guide.

 If you are new to the project don't forget to add your name and affiliation to the `.zenodo.json` file.